Esri/awesome-arcgis-developers/CONTRIBUTING.md

 ## Before submitting your PR

-Please run: `npm run lint` to verify you the styling rules are met.
+Run: `npm run lint` to verify you the styling rules are met.

 ## Check broken links (optional)

-Please, run `npx markdown-link-check README.md` to ensure no other link is broken, if it is, please [open an issue](https://github.com/Esri/awesome-arcgis-developers/issues/new).
+Run `npx markdown-link-check README.md` to ensure no other link is broken, if it is, please [open an issue](https://github.com/Esri/awesome-arcgis-developers/issues/new).

+## Update toc

+Run: `npm run toc` to update the table of contents.